avanzosc/project-addons/project_team/README.rst

 there also are start and end dates, that can be defined per project or they can be taken from its tasks.

+There is a new view in order to view different time configurations, that is only visible for a group.
+You can configure it in settings or select only those users that will be allowed to see it.
+This info is only for planning purposes.

 Bug Tracker
 ===========